 Finally, another thing to consider when weighing up the cost of a pool is how much of your initial investment you are likely to get back (or even build on) when the time comes to sell your home.

-Generally speaking, there are two types of buyers in the realty market.
+Generally speaking, there are two types of buyers in the realty market, representing two various customer profiles.
 People either like the idea of having a pool or they are apprehensive of it.
 The main reason the latter group have concerns is that they don’t want to be caught in the trap of constantly working on their pool, or paying someone else to do it.

 A fibreglass pool minimises the effort and cost required to own an in-ground pool.
 A Compass fibreglass ceramic pool with the optional and exclusive Vantage in-floor system, takes that concept to the next level with almost hands-free pool care.